Skip to content

 • Password: <dremio_password_set_on_coder>

 Now you can create a dashboard to visualize Dremio data.
+An example dashboard is available as a JSON file at the user/examples/dremio_grafana path within the repository of this documentation.

 https://<grafana_host>/connections/datasources/edit/<YOUR_DATASOURCE_ID>